burner-wallet/burner-wallet-2/README.md

     accounts or setting new private keys.
   * `actions.canCallSigner(action, ...props)`: check if a function is available to call.
 * `burnerComponents`: an object containing a number of useful React components
-  * `burnerComponents.Page`: Container for a visual page component
-  * `burnerComponents.AssetSelector`: A drop down for selecting an asset
   * `burnerComponents.AccountBalance`: Provides the balance of an account through a render prop
   * `burnerComponents.AccountKeys`: Provides information about signing keys through a render prop
+  * `burnerComponents.AmountInput`: Component to input values of various assets (xDai, ETH)
+  * `burnerComponents.AssetSelector`: A drop down for selecting an asset
   * `burnerComponents.Assets`: Provides an array of assets through a render prop
+  * `burnerComponents.Button`: A simple, styled button to click on
+  * `burnerComponents.Page`: Container for a visual page component
+  * `burnerComponents.QRCode`: Renders a QR code
   * `burnerComponents.TransactionDetails`: Provides details about a transaction through a render prop
-  * `burnerComponents.QRCode`: Renders a QR code